heapwolf/pkp/README.md

 ## SIGNING
-If a `data certificate` does not exist, `pkp` will recursively hash the package or remote to produce one.
+If a `data certificate` does not exist, `pkp` will recursively hash the package or repo to produce one.
 If a `data certificate` is found, `pkp` hashes the data, compares it with the hash found in the `data certificate` and then tries to validate the corresponding public keys.
 ```